 10. Potatoes Dauphinoise

-Potato what now?
-You’re already putting in a lot of effort making Beef Wellington, so might as well go fancy with the side dish, right?
+Potatoes what now?
+You’re already putting in a lot of effort making beef Wellington, so you might as well go fancy with the side dish, right?

 11. Rice Pilaf

 Now, we can’t talk about starchy sides without bringing up rice.

 It’s an easy-to-prepare dish that pairs well with any protein-loaded entree, and beef Wellington is no exception.